 After two disastrously-received studio comedies (Intolerable Cruelty and the Ladykillers remake), cult filmmakers Joel & Ethan Coen return to the West Texas badlands that put them on the map over 20 years ago, when they unleashed Blood Simple on an unsuspecting public.
 Like their auspicious debut, No Country for Old Men opens with a montage of bleak but beautiful Texas… read more!

-The Coen brothers state at the beginning of this film that their Depression-era comedy about an escaped convict (George Clooney) who treks across the Southern US with his simple-minded buddies (John Turturro, Tim Blake Nelson) to get home to his wife is an adaptation of Homer's The Odyssey.
-But if the Coens, ever the tricksters, are pulling your leg.
-Their… read more!
+This Depression-era comedy opens with a statement that this tale of an escaped convict (George Clooney) who treks across the South with his simple-minded buddies (John Turturro, Tim Blake Nelson) to get home to his wife is an adaptation of Homer's The Odyssey.
+But the Coens, ever the tricksters, are pulling your leg.
+Their "adaptation" is only a goofy pastiche… read more!

 Offbeat even for a Coen Brothers movie, A Serious Man opens in a Jewish village in 19th century Poland, with a scene in subtitled Yiddish that has a never-explained connection to the rest of the story, set in 1967 Minneapolis and centering on Larry Gopnik (Michael Stuhlbarg), a nerdy physics professor whose finds his quiet life suddenly falling apart: his… read more!

-The Coens' remake of the 1969 John Wayne classic - allegedly hewing closer to Charles Portis' 1968 novel (which I haven't read) than the original - is a visually stunning Western, peppered with the brothers' trademark sadistic violence and gallows humor but otherwise remarkably mainstream and, shall we say, un-Coen-like.
-You probably know the story by now: In 1870s Arkansas,… read more!
+The Coens' remake of the 1969 John Wayne classic – hewing closer to Charles Portis' 1968 novel (which I haven't read) than the original – is a visually stunning Western, peppered with the brothers' trademark sadistic violence and gallows humor but otherwise remarkably mainstream and, shall we say, un-Coen-like.
+You probably know the story by now: In 1870s Arkansas, 14-year-old… read more!